camunity/intro-to-web-development/README.md

 ## Course Requirements
 Tasks and assignments are intended to align with the learning outcomes specified above.

-### Class attendance and participation policy
+### Class attendance

-Attendance is a graded component of this class, students are encouraged to attend all lectures to fully benefit from the delivered material and peer discussion.
+Attendance is not a graded component of this class, however students are encouraged to attend all lectures to fully benefit from the delivered material and peer discussion.

 ### Course readings